stryker-mutator/stryker-net/docs/configuration.md

 Command line: `[-L|--log-to-file]`
 Config file: `N/A`

-When creating an issue for Stryker.NET on github you can include a logfile.
-File logging always uses loglevel `trace`.
+When creating an issue on github you can include a logfile so the issue can be diagnosed easier.

+*\* File logging always uses loglevel `trace`.*

 ### `dev-mode` [`flag`]